Thursday, February 13, 2025

 In fact, two of the vehicles currently hitting the streets, the Dodge Daytona and the Jeep Wagoneer S, have Benjamin's fingerprints stamped throughout the interior.

-Moreover, like with the movie Love & Basketball starring Sanaa Latham and Omar Epps, the global car designer shares pivotal points in his life when he first fell in love with cars (and how he kept steering back to his first love when there was doubt and uncertainty about his future while attending community college).
+Moreover, like in the movie Love & Basketball starring Sanaa Latham and Omar Epps, the global car designer shares pivotal points in his life when he first fell in love with cars (and how he kept steering back to his first love when there was doubt about his future while attending community college).

-Lastly, the designer shares when his masterpiece on wheels will be available for consumer purchase and how any thoughts of range anxiety is virtually eliminated.
+Lastly, the designer shares when his masterpiece on wheels will be available for consumer purchase and how any thoughts of experiencing range anxiety with Scout Motors electric vehicles are virtually eliminated.

-How To Tune In On SiriusXM And FM/Online Radio Outlets
+How To Tune In On SiriusXM And Free FM/Online Radio Outlets

 The conversation airs Saturday, February 15 thru Thursday, February 20.
 To hear the program on SiriusXM and other radio outlets, click here